-4.16 Greenfields, the current outdoor playing fields area within Market Drayton accommodates Market Drayton Town FC, Market Drayton RFC, Market Drayton Tigers FC and Market Drayton Tennis Club.
+- 4.16 Greenfields, the current outdoor playing fields area within Market Drayton accommodates Market Drayton Town FC, Market Drayton RFC, Market Drayton Tigers FC and Market Drayton Tennis Club.
+It is also understood that a building on the land accommodates a Men's Shed facility that is affiliated to the Men's Shed Association.
 The clubs utilising these playing fields work together through Market Drayton Sports Association and support the need to relocate in order to improve facilities.
 Current facilities are limited, inadequate for present and future needs with no capacity for their improvement within the adjacent area which is proposed for housing.
 The need for an additional rugby pitch is included within the Place Plan for Market Drayton and surrounding area and this is confirmed by the Playing Pitch Strategy for the North sub-area of the County.
-Market Drayton Community Led Town Plan highlights a need for an additional 8 hectares of recreation area in addition to the similar area currently at Greenfields.

-4.17 Housing and employment growth will place greater pressure upon the playing field facilities over the plan period and in combination with the current deficiencies the area available is unlikely to provide for the community's longer term needs and ambitions.
-In addition, there is a need to increase the extent of local parkland and contribute to the multifunctional network of local greenspace, including natural and semi-natural opens space.
+Market Drayton Community Led Town Plan highlights a need for an additional 8 hectares of recreation area in addition to the similar area currently at Greenfields. - 4.17 Housing and employment growth will place greater pressure upon the playing field facilities over the plan period and in combination with the current deficiencies the area available is unlikely to provide for the community's longer term needs and ambitions.
+In addition, there is a need to increase the extent of local parkland and Market Drayton Neighbourhood Development Plan 2016-2026 Regulation 16 Submission Draft Plan, April 2017 contribute to the multifunctional network of local greenspace, including natural and semi-natural opens space.
 Consequently, this NDP includes a proposal to provide an alternative location for new replacement playing fields and enhanced facilities through areas available at Longford Turning.